apache/tez/docs/src/site/markdown/tez-ui.md

 3. Restart tomcat and the war will get deployed.
 The content of the war would be available in
 $TOMCAT_HOME/webapps/tez-ui-x.x.x.

-### hosting using tarball and a standalone webserver
+### hosting using extracted war file and a standalone webserver
-1. untar the tarball
+1. untar the war file
 2. copy the resulting directory to the document root of the web server.
 3. reload/restart the webserver